dojo/docs/dojox/grid/DataGrid.rst

 * `dojox.grid.LazyTreeGrid <dojox/grid/LazyTreeGrid>`_

-  An extended version of TreeGrid that can lazy load nested levels of huge children rows.
+  An extended version of TreeGrid that can lazy load and virtual scroll nested levels of huge children rows.

 * `Grid Plugin API <dojox/grid/pluginAPI>`_